Est 1994, Sydney's oldest tourism website

 Sydney, with a population of almost 4 million, and covering almost 1120 square kilometres (700 square miles), is a remarkably easy city to move around in.
-An excellent train, bus and ferry service covers all points of the greater metropolitan area.
+An excellent train, bus and ferry service covers all points of the greater metropolitan area (see public transport maps).
 Roadways, although congested in peak hour times, are generally well planned and driving is not too harrowing an experience.

 Sydney Ferries, which are also government run, provide an inexpensive way of seeing the most beautiful harbour in the world.
 (See map of ferry cruises around Sydney Harbour.)
 For excursions around the harbour, private operators offer a myriad of harbour cruises that promise more than a just a simple ferry ride.